Cycling Slovakia – Why it Should Be Your Next Destination

 Cycling Slovakia Route Map

-The Slovak language belongs to the West-Slavic family, it’s very similar to Polish and Czech.
+The Slovak language belongs to the West Slavic family, it’s very similar to Polish and Czech.
 Speaking a few words of any Slavic language could help, here are a few useful phrases and words.
-About 8.5% of the population is ethnic Hungarian, thus Hungarian language is widely spoken in the southern regions.
+About 8.5% of the population is ethnic Hungarian, the Hungarian language is widely spoken in the southern regions.

 The exact percentage of Roma people is not clear (between 2% and 10%), there are many of them though (they for sure are the second minority), with villages inhabited almost exclusively by Roma, especially in the mountainous regions of the High and Lower Tatras.